viamrobotics/docs/content/en/docs/tutorials/color-detection-scuttle.md

 ## Notes on Color Detection Operation

 Within `getVisService(robot)`, a detector is configured with particular properties and subsequently added to the vision service.
-This particular detector is a "color" detector, which means the relevant parameters are “detect_color (hex string)”, “tolerance (float from 0 to 1)”, and “segment_size (integer).”
+This particular detector is a "color" detector, which means the relevant parameters are “detect_color (hex string)”, “tolerance_pct (float from 0 to 1)”, and “segment_size_px (integer).”
 Feel free to add new detectors with different parameters!
 To learn about all the different detectors and parameters, check out the [Vision Service](../../services/vision) docs.